vn29/Plum-Island-Outbreak-Game-React/README.md

 nor do they reduce any biohazardous outbreaks from happening.
 Locked concerns are unlocked as you progress through the tech research tree and the biohazard level of the facility that has been achieved.

+on each turn, your budget, research progression, and outbreak possibility will replenish accordingly on factores as discussed below.

 ## Air System
 provides an innovative negative air pressure through out the facility that ensures airborne vectors are contained within the facility.
 ### airSystem: not locked
-general air systems such as duct work and ventalations.
+general air systems such as duct work and ventilations.
 ### gaskets: not locked
 sealants around doors and vents that prevent penetrations through the enclosure of the facility.
 ### airPressure: not locked